charliecalvert/CloudNotes/Assignments/NpmPublishing.md

 - minor (The 2 in the example above: X.2.X)
 - patch (The 3 in the example above: X.X.3)

-Take together, the the major, minor and patch portions of your version number look like this: **1.2.3**.
+Taken together, the major, minor and patch portions of your version number look like this: **1.2.3**.
 The first number is the major number, the second the minor number and the third is a patch number:

 - major.minor.patch
 - 0.0.0